danylosykylinda/TP-KB-221-Danylo-Sykylinda/README.md

+# 2023-10-12

+Added new folder lab_04.
+In the lab_04 folder, two file for laboratory task are added (lab_03.py and test.py).

+# 2023-08-12

+Added new folder lab_03.
+In the lab_03 folder, four file for laboratory task are added (lab_03.py and test.py, and lab3.csv, and test_lab3.csv).

 # 2023-07-12

 Added new folder lab_02.
 In the lab_02 folder, four file for laboratory task are added (lab_02.py and test.py, and lab2.csv, and test_lab2.csv).